Lawmakers: Post-9/11 unity needed again to overcome pandemic

 “Forty towering patriots rose up, took charge and made their stand,” he said.

-Rep. Anthony Brindisi, D-New York, said one of his constituents on on that flight.
+Rep. Anthony Brindisi, D-New York, said one of his constituents was on that flight.

 “You have to think about the heroism of those passengers on that plane,” Brindisi said.
 “But for their actions, we would’ve had a second attack on Washington, D.C., perhaps on the Capitol.”